 Even as the pandemic eased down and the global supply chain started to pick back up, other events such as the war in Ukraine began to cause other types of issues.
 For example, there’s a shortage of wheat and oil supplies due to trade disruptions in the region.

 How the downstream supply chain has been affected in the 2020s

 Just like the upstream supply chain, downstream activities have also been impacted by recent global events.
-Lockdowns and labor shortages undoubtedly led to supply chain bottlenecks as many warehouses had to be shut down, resulting in fulfillment and distribution processes being upended.
-Whichever shipping carriers were still operational were stretched beyond capacity, which meant that customers had to wait for much longer to receive their goods.
+Lockdowns and labour shortages undoubtedly led to supply chain bottlenecks as many warehouses had to be shut down, resulting in fulfilment and distribution processes being upended.
+Whichever shipping couriers were still operational were stretched beyond capacity, which meant that customers had to wait for much longer to receive their goods.

 Even as the supply chain began to resume as normal, there were additional unexpected incidents that highlighted the need for increased supply chain resilience.
 The 2021 Suez Canal blockage, for example, put a temporary stop to a major portion of the global shipping industry.
 Each day of the blockage cost anywhere between $14 million and $15 million in lost revenue.

 Further, the Great Resignation did not leave the logistics industry unscathed.
 In fact, the trucking industry was short about 80,000 employees, meaning that there were much fewer vehicles to transport goods downstream in the supply chain.
 Major ports such as the ones in Los Angeles and Long Beach consistently saw massive congestion since they experienced staffing issues.

 How to better manage your upstream supply chain

 As you can imagine, disruptions and delays in the upstream supply chain are often unexpected and unpredictable.
 While it may be hard for a business to control and prevent these issues, there are ways to mitigate the impact with better supply chain management.
 Here are a few ideas to help you out.